 - have signed contracts or agreements

 The most important thing in fighting a chargeback is evidence.
 The more evidence you can provide, the more likely you will be to win a chargeback dispute.

-While you can never completely avoid chargebacks, you can put yourself in the best possible position if the worst happens.
+While you can never completely avoid chargebacks, you can put yourself in the best possible position for a positive outcome.